Dear Ms. Rowling,

 By framing the statement as a conditional, you imply that trans people are not being discriminated against now.
 Even leaving aside the issues of restroom access, government registration, and reassignment surgery that you find problematic, the fact remains that transgender people are being discriminated against at this very moment in concrete, demonstrable ways.

-In other words, if a trans individual went to a U.S. hospital trying to get treatment or testing for COVID-19, a doctor could legally turn the individual away on the basis of gender identity, denying access to life-saving ventilators in the process.
+If, for example, a trans individual went to a U.S. hospital trying to get treatment or testing for COVID-19, a doctor could legally turn the individual away on the basis of gender identity, denying access to life-saving ventilators in the process.
 It puts me in mind of the shameful period in America’s past when hospitals were racially segregated, and Black people could not hope to receive treatment at a white hospital even in the case of a life-threatening medical emergency.

 However, it’s not only in the realm of health care that trans people face discrimination.
 The lack of federal protections for gender identity means that, in states that do not have comprehensive anti-discrimination regulations in place, trans individuals can be summarily dismissed from their jobs*** or evicted from their dwellings with impunity.
+According to GLAAD, transgender people are disparately impacted by unemployment, poverty, and homelessness compared to the rest of the population.
+As Daniel Radcliffe pointed out in his guest post for The Trevor Project, discrimination on the basis of gender identity affects over three-quarters of transgender and nonbinary youth.

 If you are willing to entertain a challenging hypothetical, I ask you to imagine how you would have reacted if someone online had responded to the horrific death of George Floyd at the hands of law enforcement by expressing a reluctance to use the “approved hashtags” on social media for the purpose of “scoop[ing] up the woke cookies” because “of course [Black] lives matter.”
 My guess is that you would have responded with righteous indignation, and with good reason.